|

 - Research

-& Development- includes standard airworthiness aircraft
+& Development- includes standard airworthiness aircraft that have been modified

-or other devices.
-When the test equipment is removed, the
+with the installation of test equipment or other devices.
+When the test equipment

-aircraft can be returned to a standard airworthiness certification
+is removed, the aircraft can be returned to a standard airworthiness certification

 - Amateur